 This prospectus is part of a registration statement that we have filed with the SEC using the "shelf" registration process.
 Under the shelf registration process, we may offer, from time to time, up to \$300,000,000 of our Securities on terms to be determined at the time of the offering.
 This prospectus provides you with a general description of the Securities that we may offer.
 Each time we use this prospectus to offer Securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained or incorporated by reference in this prospectus.
 To the extent required by law, we will amend or supplement the information contained or incorporated by reference in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information subsequent to the date of the prospectus and any accompanying prospectus supplement and prior to the completion of any offering pursuant to the prospectus supplement.
-Please carefully read this prospectus and any accompanying prospectus supplement to reflect any material changes to getter with the additional information described under "Additional Information," "Incorporation of Certain Information by Reference" and "Risk Factors" before you make an investment decision.
+Please carefully read this prospectus and any accompanying prospectus supplement to Reference" and "Risk Factors" before you make an investment decision.